60 Hikes Albuquerque is now at your local Albuquerque and Santa Fe retailer!

 As a result, the 3rd edition has 19 brand-new hikes.
-Seventeen of the retained hikes have been significantly revised with new routing to make them new and better hikes.
+Seventeen of the retained hikes have been completely revamped to make them new and better hikes.
 We’ve also added seven bonus hikes and have updated all of the remaining hikes with the latest information.
+With a new format and all the pictures and maps in color, this is a new book!

 Because the world is not static, hiking areas and conditions can change.
 Any updates that we hear of will be maintained on this website.
 Click on any of the hikes listed below for the latest updates.
 Please email me at email@example.com with any comments, suggestions, or updates that you may have.